friends-of-reactphp/mysql/README.md

 HHVM.
 It's *highly recommended to use the latest supported PHP version* for this project.

+This project supports connecting to a variety of MySQL database versions and compatible projects using the MySQL protocol.
+The `caching_sha2_password` authentication plugin (default in MySQL 8+) requires PHP 7.1+ and `ext-openssl` to be installed, while the older `mysql_native_password` authentication plugin (default in MySQL 5.7) is supported across all supported PHP versions.

 ## Tests

 To run the test suite, you first need to clone this repo and then install all